L-Letsoara/pdsnd_github/README.md

 Describe what your project is about and what it does

 ### Files used
-chicago, new york city, washington
+chicago.zip, new york city.zip, washington.zip, bikeshare.py, README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.